 All patients should familiarize themselves with the terms of their insurance coverage.
 This will help you understand the hospital’s billing procedures and charges.
-If there is a question about your insurance coverage, a member of the Patient Accounting Department will contact you or a member of your family while you are here.
+If there is a question about your insurance coverage, a member of the Patient Accounts Department will contact you or a member of your family while you are here.
 Information is needed in order to process your claims.

 If You Have Health Insurance